Brunotorres15/postgres-airbyte-dbt-airflow-bigquery/README.md

       ```

 5. **Initialize and Apply Terraform**:
-    - Run the following commands to initialize and deploy the infrastructure:
+    - Got to the `infra` folder and run the following commands to initialize and deploy the infrastructure:
       ```bash
       terraform init
       terraform apply -var-file variables.tfvars